SimbaDevs/PetHaven/README.md

 ## Usage

+1. Start the backend server:
+   - Navigate to the backend folder: `cd backend`
+   - Start the server: `flask run`
+2. Start the frontend server:
+   - Navigate to the frontend folder: `cd frontend`
-1. Start the application: `npm start`
+   - Start the server: `npm start`
-2. Open your web browser and go to `http://localhost:3000`
+3. Open your web browser and go to `http://localhost:3000`

 ## Contributing